My Boss Gets Annoyed When I Ask Questions – 11 Reasons

 Some bosses prefer having frequent one-on-one sessions, while others like scheduling them periodically.

-Either way, asking this question shows that you would like feedback on improving.
+Either way, asking this question shows you would like feedback on improving.

 Conclusion:

-Every employee has the right to ask questions when they don’t understand something.
-However, these questions must at appropriate times and phrased correctly.
+Every employee can ask questions when they don’t understand something.
+However, these questions must be asked at appropriate times and phrased correctly.

 People often get annoyed when you ask them the wrong kinds of questions.